 There was a good outcome for this person who was grateful for the prompt response and felt they now had support for themselves and their family.

 Mr C’s Story

 Mr C visited the ‘talking shop’ sessions held at Chadwell Community Hub by the Adult Social Care Community Led Support Team.
-Mr C’s wife of 40 years was diagnosed with dementia and Parkinson’s 5 years ago.
+Mr C’s wife of 40 years was diagnosed with dementia and Parkinson’s five years ago.
 Mr C was finding it more difficult to care for her and was feeling very isolated, missing out on things he used to love.
 After talking to Dementia and Parkinson’s services, the social worker invited Mr C and his wife to a local community appointment, ensuring everyone was working together to support them.
 Mr C was then able to go back to his old club and spend time on his allotment.
-He felt much better and do did Mrs C.
+He felt much better and so did Mrs C.